Rod Pacheco: Return to District Attorney's Office

 In 2002, Pacheco concluded his legislative service and returned to the Riverside County District Attorney's Office as a Chief Deputy District Attorney.
 In 2003, he was promoted to Assistant District Attorney for the Western Division.

 In 2006, Pacheco was elected the Riverside County District Attorney without any opposition.
 He was sworn in as District Attorney on the steps of Riverside County's Historic Courthouse by California Supreme Court Chief Justice Ronald M. George.
-Speaking at Pacheco's inauguration were former California Governor Pete Wilson and renowned attorney Tino Garza.
-Pacheco in his remarks promised that he would continue the tradition set by his predecessor, Grover Trask, of having a highly professional office of attorneys that aggressively prosecute crime.
-Pacheco also stated that he would concentrate on four important areas as the District Attorney: gangs, crime victim rights, public integrity, and environmental justice.